Political clubs

 Antoine Barnave, one of the leaders of the Jacobins before their 1791 split

-Over the next few months, the Jacobin club evolved and expanded.
-It adopted a set of rules written by Antoine Barnave (February 1790) and a manifesto outlining the club’s purposes.
+Over the next few months, the Jacobins evolved and expanded their group.
+The club adopted a set of rules written by Antoine Barnave (February 1790) and a manifesto outlining the club’s purposes.

 The Society of 1789